mrkrasser/tikstat/README.md

 ## why?
 - Very simple.
 Receive interface counters, parse on hours and save in SQLite database.
-- Work without public static ip.
-Router send data to script on hosting
+- Not need public static ip.
+Router send data to script on shared hosting.
-- Notify users about amount of traffic
+- Email-notify to users about amount of traffic

 ## how?
 1. Create mikrotik script